VCE Environmental Science enables students

 Earth has

-over the past 4.5 billion
+been dramatically altered over the past 4.5 billion

 years by naturally occurring climate swings, volcanic activity, drifting